-The Bozeman Schools Foundation is led by an internal team of three employees and a volunteer team that serves as the Board of Directors.
-Together, this group of 19 people manage the programs, sponsorships and day-to-day management for the Foundation.
+The Bozeman Schools Foundation is led by an internal team of employees and a volunteer team that serves as the Board of Directors.
+Together, this group manages the programs, sponsorships, and day-to-day management for the Foundation.
 They uphold the mission of inspiring learning, enriching teaching, and creating opportunities for district students through community support.

 Judy spent more than 20 years as a television reporter and anchor in several cities across the country.
 In 2009 she moved to Bozeman where she spent nearly seven years at KBZK-TV.
 A desire for change and passion for education led her to the Bozeman Schools Foundation, where she became the executive director in 2018.
 During her free time, she can be found with her husband, two children and two dogs, enjoying this beautiful place she now calls home.